jonibeckch/codingCV/README.md

 # codingCV
-a simple web page to show my current coding projects
+a simple web page to show a history of my personal and professional IT projects